jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

         - statement: [{}]
             - effect - deny || allow
             - action "service:ability"
+- roles
+    - like a user but for a service
+    - for when a service needs to perform an action
+    - that way we can allow or deny service integrations

 #### action items
-- create admin group with "admin access" policy
+- DONE - create admin group with "admin access" policy
+- reread "roles" section to review as it's a new concept